Save to My DOJO

 VMware Workstation Pro and Workstation Player

 VMware Workstation has long been a standard in desktop virtualization in the enterprise and for power users.
-It is a Type 2 hypervisor that provides the “Cadillac” of features that offer users robust capabilities to run Windows 10 virtual machines and many other types of workloads, including containers.
-What features does VMware Workstation provide?
+It is a Type 2 hypervisor that provides the “Cadillac” of features that offer users robust capabilities to run virtual machine Windows 10 vms and many other types of workloads, including containers.
+What features does VMware Workstation provide for virtual machine Windows 10 environments and to create virtual machine windows 10?

 VMware Workstation Pro provides an excellent desktop virtualization platform